Miscalculated Overtime Lawsuits

 - What's Going On?

-- Some employers are failing to take into account bonuses, shift pay differentials or other types of compensation when calculating employees' overtime pay rates.
-As a result, workers are being cheated out of wages – and some are filing lawsuits to get their money back.
+- Attorneys believe some employers may be failing to take into account bonuses, shift pay differentials or other types of compensation when calculating employees' overtime pay rates.
+As a result, workers could be getting cheated out of wages – and the attorneys are looking into whether lawsuits can be filed on their behalf.

 - What You Can Do:

-- If you think your overtime pay is being miscalculated, fill out the form on this page to get in touch.
-One of the attorneys we work with may then reach out to you directly to learn more about how you're getting paid and whether you're missing out on wages.
-There's no cost to talk to an attorney and you're not obligated to take legal action after speaking with one.
+- If you think your overtime pay is being miscalculated, fill out the form on this page.
+An attorney or legal representative may then reach out to you directly to learn more about how you're getting paid and whether you're missing out on wages.
+There's no cost to speak with someone, and you're not obligated to take legal action if you don't want to.

 - Can I Get Fired?